oxmc/TowBookWebapp/README.md

 # Install:

-Download the latest appimage from the <a href="https://github.com/oxmc/disweb/releases/Latest">releases page</a>
+Download the latest installer from the <a href="https://github.com/oxmc/TowBookWebapp/releases/Latest">releases page</a>

 # Uninstall:

-just delete the appimage.
+goto uninstall programs and select uninstall "TowBookWebapp"